 Best time to visit Gangotri

 The months between April to June and from September to October are the best time to visit Gangotri.
-During summer the climate remains pleasant and perfect for darshan and sightseeing.
+During summer, the climate remains pleasant and perfect for darshan and sightseeing.
 Monsoon is the off-season for tourists due to bad weather and heavy rainfall.

-How to reach Gangotri
+How to Reach Gangotri

 Gangotri is well connected to other important centers of the state like Rishikesh, Haridwar, and Dehradun.
 The Jolly Grant Airport in Dehradun is the nearest which is located at a distance of about 115 km, while the Rishikesh railway station is the railhead at a distance of 250 km from Gangotri.
-Cars and tourist buses are other good alternatives to undertake the Gangotri trip by road.
+Cars and tourist buses are other good alternatives to undertaking the Gangotri trip by road.

 How to get around Gangotri